falkr/ttm4115-2020/pages/prep-stmpy.md

 We will go through machines and drivers and their Python API in the following notebooks.

-# Python Notebooks
+# Python Jupyter Lab

-* Install Jupyter Notebooks on your computer, following [these instructions](tools-notebooks.html).
+* Install Jupyter Lab on your computer, following [these instructions](tools-notebooks.html).
 * Visit the Github repository [https://github.com/falkr/stmpy-notebooks](https://github.com/falkr/stmpy-notebooks) and download it.
   * You can either pull it via Git, or download directly the contents as a ZIP file, [using this link](https://github.com/falkr/stmpy-notebooks/archive/master.zip).